Páraic Duffy

-Páraic Duffy is an Irish former gaelic football player who served as the 18th director general of the Gaelic Athletic Association from 2008 until 2018.
+Páraic Duffy (born 1 January 1951) is an Irish former gaelic football player who served as the 18th director general of the Gaelic Athletic Association from 2008 until 2018.
 Prior to that, he was also the first lay principal of St Macartan's College in County Monaghan.

 Early life

 Born and raised in Castleblaney, Duffy attended primary school at the local St Mary’s Boys School, before continuing his education in St Macartan’s College in Monaghan Town.
 Duffy first gained an interest in gaelic games from his father (who was involved in the GAA locally) and attended his first All Ireland in 1958, where Dublin beat Derry to lift The Sam Maguire.
 Duffy also gained an interest in English soccer after the FA Cup began broadcasting on television, and became a lifelong fan of Tottenham Hotspur F.C.